11.3 Interpreting regressions

-- Using a cross symbol, place a mark corresponding to a seven-year-old Corolla selling for $15,000.
+- On the scatterplot, locate a seven-year-old Corolla selling for $15,000.
 Would this be cheap or expensive?

 - As stated, I removed one observation: a 13-year-old Corolla for sale at $390,000.
 What do you think the price was meant to be listed as, by looking at the scatterplot?
 Explain.

 - Estimate the value of \(b_0\) (the intercept) from the line you drew.
 What does this mean?
 Do you think this value is meaningful?

 - Estimate the value of \(b_1\) (the slope) from the line you drew.
 What does this mean?
 Do you think this value is meaningful?

 - From the line you drew above, write down an estimate of the regression equation.

 - Use the software output (Fig. 11.3 and Fig. 11.4 (jamovi); Fig. 11.5 and Fig. 11.6 (SPSS)) relating the price (in thousands of dollars) to age to write down the regression equation.